delmi302/Wedding-Website-In-My-Style/README.md

 # Hello!

-This is a project from CodeBerry School.
+This is a project by me from CodeBerry School.
 It is a responsive wedding webpage made with HTML5 and CSS3.

 https://delmi302.github.io/wedding/